cvillanue/deberta-v3-small-kaggle-preference/README.md

 <img width="964" height="546" alt="Screenshot 2025-07-24 at 9 40 26 PM" src="https://github.com/user-attachments/assets/8a65ddbb-c9e0-44a3-a46d-705419527539" />

-This architecture was chosen and iteratively refined to capture the nuanced relative preference between two semantically rich LLM responses.
+This architecture was iteratively refined to capture the nuanced relative preference between two semantically rich LLM responses.
+Cool fact: You can extract your model and visualize the architecture here: https://netron.app/

 # Challenges i'm currently facing: